LegoNN: Building Modular Encoder-Decoder Models

-Rather than using the full output probability values $\mathbb{P}^{\mathcal{Y}^{i-1}_{\text{CTC}}}_{1:K}$, the beam convolution ingestor (BeamConv) uses only the token indices of the $\operatorname{top-p}$, per-position hypotheses, from the output of the preceding module.
-This creates an information bottleneck \cite{bottleneck99} in the model where gradients cannot be communicated.
+\paragraph{Beam Convolution Ingestor (BeamConv)} Rather than using the full output probability values $\mathbb{P}^{\mathcal{V}^{(i-1)}_{\text{CTC}}}_{1:K}$, the beam convolution ingestor (BeamConv) uses only the token indices of the $\operatorname{top-p}$ hypotheses for each position $k$ from the output of the preceding module.
+This creates an information bottleneck \cite{bottleneck99} in the model where gradients cannot be communicated,

-where $\mathbb{P}_{k}^{\mathcal{Y}_{\text{CTC}}^{i-1}}$ is the output distribution at position $k$ for module $i-1$.
+where $\mathbb{P}_{k}^{\mathcal{V}_{\text{CTC}}^{(i-1)}}(z = a)$ is probability of predicting the output token $a$ at k-th position for module $i-1$.
 The $\operatorname{top-p}$ indices are embedded into $d$ dimensional table, and, similar to WEmb ingestor, we apply positional embedding and self-attention transformer encoder blocks.
-Further, we can also use the 2-D convolution to aggregate local information.
+Further, we can also use a 1-D convolution to aggregate local information,